 The 6139 was the first chronograph to have a vertical clutch, a feature considered to be one of the hallmarks of a superior automatic chronograph movement.
 The 6139 features an automatic column wheel timing control and an integrated chronograph, which means the entire movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module.
 The movement features a single register chronograph allowing time to be measured in increments of 30 minutes.

-This Pogue comes with an Uncle Seiko H-link bracelet, nylon NATO strap, Pelican travel case, and springbar tool.
+This Pogue comes with a tapered Uncle Seiko H-link bracelet, nylon NATO strap, Pelican travel case, and springbar tool.

 DIAL: Brilliant gold sunburst dial, in excellent condition; baton minute and hour hands, with red chronograph hands on main and subdial.
 Day/date – with Spanish/English variants – at 3 o’clock position works nicely.
-Inner tachymeter ring is original and rotates smoothly as designed.
+Inner tachymeter ring rotates smoothly as designed.
 Lume plots shine following exposure to strong light.

-CASE: Stainless-steel case measures 41mm (w/o crown, 42mm with) x 46mm; matching caseback.
+CASE: Stainless-steel case measures 41mm (w/o crown, 42mm with) x 46mm, with matching caseback; wear on pusher side.
 Red and blue “Pepsi” bezel insert in unfaded condition.
-Case lines are sharp, with no evidence of machine polishing.
+Case lines remain sharp, with no evidence of machine polishing.

 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or imperfections.

-BAND: The Pogue comes with a new high quality Uncle Seiko H-link bracelet, which will fiut up to an 8.5 inch wrist.
-It also comes with red, gray, and dark blue nylon ZULU strap, which nicely matches the Pepsi bezel insert.
+BAND: The Pogue comes with a high quality tappered Uncle Seiko H-link bracelet, which will fit up to a 7.5 inch wrist.
+It also comes with a dark blue and red nylon ZULU strap.

 CROWN: Recessed unsigned stainless-steel crown.